 Dr. Bland received his Doctor of Pharmacy degree from the University of South Carolina in May of 2000, has been a Board Certified in Pharmacotherapy Specialist since 2003, and has been a Fellow of the Infectious Diseases Society of America since 2015.
-He is currently a Clinical Associate Professor at the University of Georgia College of Pharmacy, Southeast campus in Savannah, GA.
-Dr. Bland’s current primary practice is in Infectious Diseases and Critical Care at St. Joseph’s/ Candler Health System in Savannah, GA where he provides clinical services in the progressive care unit with a focus on antimicrobial stewardship including a novel penicillin skin testing service.
+He is currently a Clinical Professor at the University of Georgia College of Pharmacy, Southeast campus in Savannah, GA.
+He is the co-founder of Teach Me Pharm, a drug therapy learning platform designed to teach the clinical aspects of drug therapy to anyone who prescribes or dispenses a medication.

 Dr. Bland has published work within premier journals such as Antimicrobial Agents and Chemotherapy, Journal of Antimicrobial Chemotherapy, Pharmacotherapy, and Clinical Infectious Diseases.
 He is a recipient (2012) of the Ralph D. Arnold Army Pharmacy Research Award for developing a blood culture program to ensure appropriate management of bloodstream infections.
 Dr. Bland is also a co-founder of the Southeastern Research Group Endeavor (SERGE-45), a practice-based research network made up of clinicians and researchers primarily located within the Southeastern United States.
 As of mid-2016, there are nearly 40 hospitals and 50 pharmacists involved with SERGE.

-You can Dr. Bland him on Twitter @Blandman19
+You can follow Dr. Bland on Twitter: @Blandman19

 - 5 Reasons People Fail the NAPLEX, revisited